 26. April 29, Mr. Cutler amputated the thigh of Ann Coston, a servant, aged 19.
-This patient had been subject to inflammation of the knee-ioint from her childhood, and from Midsummer to Christmas last year she was in the hospital with symptoms of ulceration of the cartilages, but went out much relieved. re-admitted on March 17.
+This patient had been subject to inflammation of the knee-joint from her childhood, and from Midsummer to Christ mas last year she was in the hospital with symptoms of ulceration of the cartilages, but went out much relieved.
+She was re-admitted on March 17.
 The pain had recurred about a month after leaving the hospital, and had been getting worse ever since.
 The pain and tenderness still increasing, and being accompanied with starting of the limb again, and her general health being good, amputation was performed by a circular incision.
 The cartilages were found to be extensively destroyed.
 Two hours after the operation she was comfortable-the pulse quiet and regular, the stump oozing freely.
 An hour later, there was sudden hæmorrhage from the wound in a jet.
 The stump was opened, and was found full of coagula, which Mr. Cutler removed, and secured two vessels.
 There was not much blood lost, and there was no return of the hæmorrhage.
 She suffered from starting in the stump and pain in the abdomen, the first two days.
 These symptoms subsided; but on May the 3d she became worse, and was attacked with sloughing phagedena of the stump.\ On the 5th the ulceration ceased, after having exposed the shaft of the bone, and by the 16th she was much improved, having a good appetite, and the stump granulating.
 She went on improving till the 26th, being then upon crutches; but the following day she was again attacked with sloughing phagedena, with much pain and fever, and a brown tongue.
 On the 30th the ulceration ceased, but in

-\ The wounds resulting from the operations had healed well-in a great measure by the first intention-till about this period, when sloughing phagedena being prevalent in the hospital (and apparently in the neighborhood, for some patients came in with it) it attacked some of them.
+\ The wounds resulting from the operations had healed well in a great measure by the first intention-till about this period, when sloughing phagedena being prevalent in the hospital (and apparently in the neighbourhood, for some patients came in with it) it attacked some of them.
 It did not, however, commence first amongst the subjects of operation.
-See a clinical lecture on this subject, by Mr. Hawkins, in the Medical Gazette.
+See a clinical lecture on this subject, by Mr. Hawkins, in the Medical Gazette. a day or two began to extend again.
+On the 4th of June, however, the complaint seemed to be finally arrested, and from this time she steadily improved, and an excellent stump was formed by granulation, and contraction of the skin over it.
+She was discharged convalescent on August 11.